Opetushallitus/hakuperusteet/README.md

 2. Access hakuperusteet-admin at [https://localhost:18091/hakuperusteetadmin/](https://localhost:18091/hakuperusteetadmin/)

 By default test setup uses database from Docker.
 Embedded Postgres can be used with embedded=true env variable.

+Docker database is empty at start, if needed, create test users by running at project root:

+`npm run admin:test-ui`

 ## Configuration